Perfect 10-Day Northern Lights Winter Vacation Package to Iceland with Glacier Ice Caving

 - More

-Before boarding the bus, you'll start the day with a tasty breakfast at your accommodation in Egilsstadir.
-Your driver will now take your group out of the East Fjords into North Iceland, where you'll immerse yourself in the beauty of Lake Myvatn and the geothermal zones around it.
+Start your day with a delicious breakfast at your accommodation in Egilsstadir before boarding the bus for a scenic journey through the East Fjords into North Iceland.
+Get ready to immerse yourself in the natural beauty of Lake Myvatn and the fascinating geothermal zones surrounding it.

 The lake is particularly spectacular in winter when snow and ice surround it.
-You'll have time to soak in the views of the lake and the geological features surrounding it.
 One of the most impressive features in the area is the lava fortress of Dimmuborgir.

 Said to be home to the Icelandic Yule Lads (13 festive creatures who leave gifts for good children but eat anyone naughty), Dimmuborgir is a must-see in the area.
 Its twisted lava structures are bizarre and unique, providing a fascinating insight into the power of lava.